nastymorbol/DIGA.Tools.Compiler.Tcc/README.md

-# DIGA.Tools.Compiler a LIBTCC Wrapper
+# DIGA.Tools.Compiler.Tcc a LIBTCC Wrapper

 This Dll wraps the native LIBTCC.dll.